bpiwowar/papercite/readme.txt

 == Upgrade Notice ==

+= 0.3.13 =
+Bug fixes and new experimental parser (disabled by default) to handle bibtex files faster (useful for large bibtex files)
 = 0.3.11 =
 Should be the last stable release before the 0.4.0 and CoINS support = 0.3.5 =